bhklab/med-imagetools/imgtools/README.md

-# Preparing Data for nnUNet Training
+# Preparing Data for nnUNet

 nnUNet repo can be found at: <https://github.com/MIC-DKFZ/nnUNet>